sangh/python3-ratelimit-multi-proc/README.md

 and if when the sqlite stuff raises an exception you don't want one non-DB stuff run again check the value of the passed in `ret_lst` to see if you want to run that stuff again.

+Also, if you need to (because for whatever reason it's too difficult to rewrite the call site of the function (or code block) you want to ratelimit) you can call `call` with a blank function right before the code.
+Like this:

+    ratelimit.call(lambda: None)
+    another_function()  # ...
+Or other code.